-The Group expects a moderate recovery from the COVID-19 pandemic in the fiscal year ending March 31, 2022, as more people get vaccinated and economic stimulus measures take effect around the world.
-If the pandemic lasts longer than anticipated, it could affect the Group’s business environment and operating results.
+The Group expects the recovery of economic activity continues through the lifting of restrictions on activities imposed due to the COVID-19 pandemic in the fiscal year ending March 31, 2023.
+However, if the pandemic lasts longer than anticipated, it could affect the Group’s business environment and operating results.

 2. Risks of Changes in Selling Prices

 Due to intense competition in both the domestic and overseas markets in which the Group operates, the Group may be unable to maintain selling prices to preserve sufficient earnings or sales share.
 The Group will work to maintain its market share by achieving differentiation from its competition and refining customer services, and to secure profits by reducing costs.
 However, if these initiatives are difficult, the Group’s business results could be affected.

 3. Risk of Changes in Raw Material Prices

 The Group uses a large quantity of pulp for paper and petrochemical products as raw materials and fuel.
 The prices of these materials and fuels fluctuate in accordance with market conditions, such as inventories and the supply–demand balance.
 The Group purchases raw materials in light of careful monitoring of market trends.
 However, a dramatic change in raw material prices could affect the Group’s business results.